zaman13/Vector-Field-Topolgy-2D/README.md

 VFT methods have been used in many fields including fluid flow analysis, computer vision and photonics.

+## Usage
+Please cite the papers mentioned in the reference section and this github repository if you use the code for your research/work.

 ## Sample output
 For a test vector filed u<sub>x</sub> = -X<sup>2</sup> + Y<sup>2</sup>, u<sub>y</sub> = X<sup>2</sup> + Y<sup>2</sup> - 2, the calculated vector field topology is shown below (with quiver lines and without quiver lines):